Guides6 min read

 Key Takeaways

-• Ad fraud is predicted to cost advertisers $50+ billion annually by 2025
+• Ad fraud is predicted to cost advertisers $84+ billion globally (Juniper Research)

 • General Invalid Traffic (GIVT) vs. Sophisticated Invalid Traffic (SIVT) require different detection methods